Lost Boys (professional wrestling): Reunion (2008–2009)

-Ten years after their breakup, The Lost Boys reunited in King Kong Bundy's Devastation Wrestling Federation.
+Ten years after their breakup, The Lost Boys reunited in Doc Diamond's Devastation Wrestling Federation.
+In 2004 Icon Doc Diamond bought Devastation University and Devastation Wrestling Federation from the legend King Kong Bundy.
 On July 19, 2008, Wolf defeated Das Ubermachin #1 via disqualification at the DWF's "Stars Stripes & Wrestle IV".
 His former tag team partner Yar unexpectedly came out at the end of the bout and together they challenged Das Ubermachin in a match for the DWF Tag Team Championship, which they won later that night.
 The Lost Boys made their first title defense against KJ Hellfire and Rockin' Rebel at Pro Wrestling Unplugged's "Family Reunion" a week later.
-Wolf and Yar won the match when their opponents were disqualified for using fireballs.
+The Lost Boys Wolf and Yar w/ Doc Diamond won the match when their opponents were disqualified for using fireballs.

-That summer, Devastation Wrestling Federation merged with American Wrestlers Fund Raisers, Loco Wrestling and Pro Wrestling Unplugged to form a "pro wrestling conglomerate" known as WrestleReality.
-The group signed a national syndication deal via internet television website TVByDemand.com, the parent company running Loco Wrestling, which was to begin airing shows in 85 cities later that year.
-On August 9, The Lost Boys wrestled on Loco Wrestling's first-ever show, "Loco Invasion", against AWFR Tag Team Champions X'ed (Warlock and Slayer) in an impromptu title bout.
+That summer, Doc Diamonds Devastation Wrestling Federation and DWF/Loco merged with American Wrestlers Fund Raisers, Loco Wrestling and Pro Wrestling Unplugged to form a "pro wrestling conglomerate" known as WrestleReality.
+The group signed a national syndication deal via internet television website TVByDemand.com, which was to begin airing shows in 85 cities later that year.
+On August 9, The Lost Boys w/ Doc Diamond wrestled on Loco Wrestling's first-ever show, "Loco Invasion" @ Doc Diamonds Devastation University DWF Arena, against AWFR Tag Team Champions X'ed (Warlock and Slayer) in an impromptu title bout.
 Outside interference from The Latin Connection (Downtown Raphael, El Monstro and D-Crazed) near the end of the match initially saw The Lost Boys awarded the AWFR titles.
 The decision was quickly reversed, however, on the orders of DC Lurie and the team was forced to return the belts.
 The Lost Boys, accompanied by Doc Diamond, faced The Latin Connection (D'crazed and Monstro) weeks later at WrestleReality's Clementon Amusement Park show where they fought to a double-disqualification.
-A rematch was held at The Flyers Skate Zone in Voorhees, New Jersey, on September 27, 2008.
+A rematch was held at The Flyers Skate Zone in Voorhees, New Jersey, on September 27, 2008 Doc Diamond and The Lost Boys got their revenge post to post, an overwhelming victory.